mbkoltai/mbkoltai.github.io/_posts/blogposts/2026-01-10-hungary-cee-convergence.md

 For the employment ratio, countries are ranked by the increase in the percentage of the 15+ population in employment, since this is already a relative measure with a ceiling and is therefore more informative than re-normalising by EU8 values.
 Similarly, for life expectancy, countries are ranked by the more meaningful absolute increase, as values expressed as a percentage of the EU8 average are very similar, given that all CEE countries already exceed 90% of the EU8 benchmark.

+All code and data used in the post and its plots can be downloaded from the project's [Github repo](https://github.com/mbkoltai/mbkoltai.github.io/tree/source/images/hu-cee-convergence).

 <!-- ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###  -->
 <!-- ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###  -->
 <!-- ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###  -->